 Points can be awarded to riders for each individual race and then added up to form an Omnium (overall) score.
 If appropriate, team events such as Team Pursuit or Italian Pursuit could also be included.
 Every Grass Track race day should include at least one endurance and one sprint event.

-Below is a list of just some of the races that could be included in a Go-Ride Racing Grass Track Event:
+Some of the races that could be included in a Go-Ride Racing Grass Track Event:

 Scratch Race: All riders start together and race for a set number of laps (suggested no more than 5 laps).
 The first rider across the line is the winner.